harcokuppens/clean-classic-helloworld/README.md

 65536
 ```

-To simplify building and cleaning up the project we use some bash helpers scripts:
+To simplify cleaning and installing the project we use some bash helpers scripts:

 ```bash
 ./cleanup.bash             # cleans up the project build